combiozone/CellTypeEstimate/README.md

-CellTypeEstimate (CTE)
+Cell Type Estimate For Seurat Object (CTE4SO)
 =======================
 ```
 Cell type annotation tool for single cell data

 Developer: Hua Sun

-Version: v1.0
+Version: v1.1
 ```

 Description
 ----------------------
-The CellTypeEstimate (CTE) is a cell type annotation tool developed based on ScType (Ianevski et al., Nat Commun 2022).
+The CTE4SO is a cell type annotation tool developed based on ScType (Ianevski et al., Nat Commun 2022).
 It was built for 10xMultiome project and specifically solve brain tissue annotation.
 Its characteristics are simplicity, convenience, ease of use and strong scalability.
 It is suitable for directly using Seurat4/5 objects for cell type annotation of scRNA/snRNA/snMultiome data.
 Currently contains a limited set of brain markers.
 It will continue to be upgraded as needed in the future.

 * [ Notice ]